Preview

 • Vintage Variation: component tolerance modeling for analog character

-• Three stereo modes: Dual Mono, True Stereo (90° offset), Mid/Side
+• Four stereo modes: Dual Mono, True Stereo, Mid/Side, Mono

 • Pickup simulation: Single Coil, Humbucker, P90

-• 17 factory presets including the famous 'Dalek Voice' (30 Hz)
+• 35 factory presets across 11 categories, including the famous 'Dalek Voice'

 Under the Hood